syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/scaffolding.md

     | --is-all-day                      | Set IsALLDay for Scheduler Event.                                             | Scheduler           |
     | -did&#124;--diagram-id            | Id of Diagram layout.                                                         | Diagram             |

-3. If you run the syncfusion_scaffold [control] command, the parameters of control shown like below image.
+3. If you run the syncfusion_scaffold [control] command, the parameters of control is shown like below image.

     ![control parameter details](../images/controlparameter.png)